"Shane Benzie - the Indiana Jones of running technique."

 I highly recommend it - if you're interested in human endurance, ultra running or running technique/human movement.

 Do you want to improve your Core Strength & Running Efficiency?

-Click the button below to get my 12 week, 3 phase Crucial-Core programe.
+Click the button below to find out more about my 12 week, 3 phase Crucial-Core programme.